 The Benefits of Deep Breathing

 The benefits of deep breathing don’t have to be set-aside for times in life where a good deep breath helps you rise to a stressful challenge.
-Deep breathing has far reaching benefits on many organ systems.
-Let’s consider which aspects of your health will benefit most from deep breathing and how to easily incorporate this practice into daily life.
+Deep breathing has far-reaching benefits on many organ systems.
+Let’s consider which aspects of your health will benefit most from deep breathing and how to easily incorporate this practise into daily life.

 Figure One.
 Upper and lower human respiratory system.
 Image courtesy of McGraw Hill.
 Source: University of Texas.